Shelby scores early, pulls away from Lexington

-Shelby broke to an early lead and topped Lexington 50-19 in an Ohio high school football matchup on Aug.
-25.
+Shelby controlled the scoreboard and the game in a strong 50-19 victory over Lexington during this Ohio football game.

-Shelby pulled in front of Lexington 19-0 to begin the second quarter.
+Shelby jumped in front of Lexington 19-0 to begin the second quarter.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.